nicholas22/jpropel-light/README.markdown

 There are too many utilities to cover here, around the areas of reflection, XML, conversions (e.g. binary, octal, hex, decimal, base64, etc.), character escaping, hashing, strings, etc. Have a look at the [propel.core.utils.*](https://github.com/nicholas22/jpropel-light/tree/master/src/propel/core/utils) package for more.
 For more examples also see [the JPropel changelog] (https://github.com/nicholas22/jpropel)

+## Input validation

+Finally, another nice feature is a validation framework, where you define your POJOs' metadata and can validate in a single line of code, removing the need for convoluted if-then-else statements sprinkled around many places in your code:

+    // static validation setup in the beginning of the app boolean notNull = true;
+    boolean notEmpty = true;
+    boolean notNullChars = true;
+    StringPropertyMetadata name = new StringPropertyMetadata("Name", 3, 20, notNull, notEmpty, notNullChars);

+    // ...

+    // perform validation at runtime
+    name.validate(null); // "Name cannot be null"
+    name.validate(""); // "Name cannot be empty"
+    name.validate("John"); // OK
+    name.validate("Jo"); // "Name cannot be 2 or fewer characters in length" name.validate("123456789012345678901"); // "Name cannot be 21 or more characters in length"

 ## JPropel

 JPropel-light (this project!) is a lightweight version of the [JPropel](https://github.com/nicholas22/jpropel) library.
 If you do not mind an extra dependency (SLF4j), have a look as it contains some extra utility functionality.